 Cross the Lake by boat, including a visit to the Barahi Temple.

 The centre of attraction in Pokhara is the Fewa or Phewa Lake.
 It is the largest and most attractive of the three lakes that add to the magnificence of Pokhara.
 One can row or sail a hired boat across the water or visit the island temple in the middle.
-After the boat ride, you are free to shop on the lakeside market.
+After the boat ride, you can shop at the lakeside market.
 Enjoy 1-hour boat ride at Phewa.

 PM: Free for personal activities and return to the hotel after dinner.